torvalds/linux/Documentation/process/submitting-patches.rst

 into an Acked-by: (but note that it is usually better to ask for an explicit ack).

+Acked-by: is also less formal than Reviewed-by:.
+For instance, maintainers may use it to signify that they are OK with a patch landing, but they may not have reviewed it as thoroughly as if a Reviewed-by: was provided.
+Similarly, a key user may not have carried out a technical review of the patch, yet they may be satisfied with the general approach, the feature or the user-facing interface.

 Acked-by: does not necessarily indicate acknowledgement of the entire patch.
 For example, if a patch affects multiple subsystems and has an Acked-by: from one subsystem maintainer then this usually indicates acknowledgement of just